paddy-shrp/rapidforge/README.md

 ## Repository

-Fork the repistory and clone
+Fork the repistory and clone it

 ```bash
 git clone {repo_link.git}